 Insurance good and proper means the Issuer looks for reasons to pay claims, rather than reasons not to.
-The Issuer paid gross claims of R18.9 billion in 2019.
-The Issuer continues to empower black-owned suppliers.
+The Issuer paid gross claims of R29.9 billion in 2023.
+The Issuer continues to empower black intermediaries through their Black Broker Development programme.